What is Data Loss?

 Computer viruses can infiltrate and damage data stored in hard drives and company network systems.
 Viruses can steal, corrupt, encrypt or delete important data.
 They can also infiltrate an entire organization’s network system and affect the functioning of computer hardware.

 Computer viruses typically include malware, such as ransomware.
 Ransomware threatens to block access to the data or publicly expose it if a ransom is not paid.
 Email attacks through phishing can steal and damage data leading to data loss and functionality.
-A capable antivirus software that is up to date is a quick solution to the problem of computer viruses.
+A capable antivirus software that is up to date is a quick solution to computer viruses.

 5. Hardware impairment